 Blackboard© provides the on-line environment from which the students access their course work.
 Blackboard© is the most widely adopted course management system among post-secondary institutions in the United States.
-COLS students are able to gain firsthand experience with tools and skills they will likely need to be successful at the college level.
+Voyager students are able to gain firsthand experience with tools and skills they will likely need to be successful at the college level.

 Littleton Public Schools does not discriminate on the basis of race, color, sex (which includes marital status), sexual orientation, religion, national origin, ancestry, creed, age, disability, or need for special education services.
-The following individuals have been designated to handle inquiries regarding the nondiscrimination policies: Lori Kinney, Assistant Superintendent of Human Resources, or Melissa Cooper, Director of Special Education and Student Support Services; Littleton Public Schools; 5776 S. Crocker; Littleton, CO 80120; 303-347-3330
+The following individuals have been designated to handle inquiries regarding the nondiscrimination policies: Michael Jones, Assistant Superintendent of Human Resources, or Melissa Cooper, Director of Special Education and Student Support Services; Littleton Public Schools; 5776 S. Crocker; Littleton, CO 80120; 303-347-3330

 Las escuelas públicas de Littleton (LPS) no discrimina por motivo de raza, color, sexo (incluyendo estado civil), orientación sexual, religión, origen nacional, ascendencia, credo, edad, discapacidad ni necesidad de servicios de educación especial.
-Para cualquier información diríjase a las siguientes personas designadas de encargarse de la política de no discriminación: Lori Kinney, Superintendente adjunta de recursos humanos o Melissa Cooper, Directora de educación especial y servicios de apoyo al estudiante Littleton Public Schools 5776 S. Crocker Littleton, CO 80120 303-347-3330
+Para cualquier información diríjase a las siguientes personas designadas de encargarse de la política de no discriminación: Michael Jones, Superintendente adjunta de recursos humanos o Melissa Cooper, Directora de educación especial y servicios de apoyo al estudiante Littleton Public Schools 5776 S. Crocker Littleton, CO 80120 303-347-3330